Hiking Camden Hills State Park in Maine

 Southern Idaho – Surprisingly, this high desert region is home to many magnificent waterfalls.
 Most notably, Shoshone Falls is considered “Niagara of the West.”
 Even more spectacular, are Upper and Lower Mesa Falls, accessed via a 29 mile long scenic drive.

-Upper Mesa Falls in Idaho
+Upper Mesa Falls in southern Idaho